 Choice offered privately is greater than what one is offered on the NHS.
 The NHS doesn't routinely offer custom hearing aid devices.
 Most Trusts offer the same style and even colour.
 (The infamous beige skin colour hearing aid is one most people have come to observe as being NHS aids typical colour, as seen on their parents or grandparents).

 Most hearing devices offered on the NHS sit behind the ear.
-Privately, one can try hearing aids from different brand of manufacturers across the world.
+Privately, one can try hearing aids from different brands of manufacturers across the world.
 The likes of Swiss-designed Phonak hearing aids to Danish produced Widex or US created Starkey hearing aids are all available privately for one to use.
 (Link - Hearing Aids )

 With ageing on the brain, listening in noise can be a common problem for most due to delayed temporal processing, loss of specificity in fine details etc. These are problems not always easily solved by hearing aids.
 You will need a service that is comprehensive and easily accessed if frequent adjustments are needed on the hearing aid.